rollingedit/YouTube-Album-Splitter/README.md

 ## Automatic Setup

-The tool checks for the helper programs it needs and installs missing ones automatically with `winget`:
+The tool checks for the helper programs it needs and installs missing ones automatically:

 - yt-dlp, for downloading from YouTube.
 - FFmpeg, for audio conversion, thumbnail handling, and cover extraction.